JuliaLang/www.julialang.org/downloads/index.md

 # Release Candidates (v0.4.0-rc1)

-We are currently testing release candidates for the next major version of Julia.
+We are currently testing release candidates for the next version of Julia.
 Please see [platform](platform.html) specific instructions if you have trouble installing Julia.
 Checksums for this release are available in both [MD5](https://s3.amazonaws.com/julialang/bin/checksums/julia-0.4.0-rc1.md5)